ImageMagick/MagickCache/README.md

 $ echo -n "myPasskey" > ~/.passkey
 ```

 To be effective, make your passkey at least 8 characters in length.
 Don't lose your passkey.
-Without it, you will be unable to identify, expire, or delete content in your cache.
+Without it, you will be unable to identify, delete, or expire content in your cache.

 You only need to create a MagickCache once to store upwards of billions of images, video, audio, and metadata.
 You can, however, create more than one MagickCache with different paths.